CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 ![OCFS2](../img/OCFS2.drawio.svg)

-A single volume attached to a cluster of VM nodes, and a daemon running in each VM node that coordinates the read and writes permissions.
+A single volume attached to a cluster of VM nodes, allowing the data reads and writes to be done directly, and a daemon running in each VM node that coordinates the read and write operations.

 ### OCFS2 ansible install